scsm-ua/kirtan-guide-en/songs/atma-samarpane-gela-abhimana.md

     tuyā dhana jāni’ tuhu̐ rākhobi, nāth! pālya godhana jāni kori’ tuyā sāth

-I know that You will give protection to Your trea- sured possessions, Oh Lord.
-I now understand the men- tality of Your treasured cows safely maintained by Your side.
+I know that You will give protection to Your treasured possessions, Oh Lord.
+I now understand the mentality of Your treasured cows safely maintained by Your side.

 #### 3

     charāobi mādhava! yamunā-tīre baṁśī bājāoto ḍākobi dhīre

-When You lead Your herds to pasture, Oh Mādha- va, on the banks of the Yamunā river, You will call to them by softly playing on Your flute.
+When You lead Your herds to pasture, Oh Mādhava, on the banks of the Yamunā river, You will call to them by softly playing on Your flute.

 #### 4